Why One-On-One Therapy Matters

 Making a connection with your therapist makes all the difference in the world.
 Addiction is a symptom of a larger problem, called the root cause, and being able to connect with your therapist allows you to open up to be able to learn what that root cause is.
 The more you are able to be open and honest with your therapist, the more they will be able to get to know you and give you the proper tools you need to succeed.

-In addition, your therapist will be able to determine whether you have any underlying or undiagnosed mental illnesses that have been contributing to your addiction.
+Your therapist will be able to determine whether you have any underlying or undiagnosed mental illnesses that have been contributing to your addiction.
 You may also be holding onto some symptoms of a traumatic experience, or something that happened in your childhood.
 By working through these issues, your therapist can help you heal on a deep level.

 Another reason one-on-one therapy matters is because addiction can wreak havoc on all types of adult relationships.
 This can mean divorces between spouses, rifts between family members, cutting once dear friends out of people’s lives, and abuse between partners.
 Abuse can come in many shapes and forms, including physical, sexual, emotional, or behavioral.
 A lot of trust becomes lost through addiction, and it can seem difficult to rebuild that trust.